nadeulab/IgCaller/README.md

 * IgBLAST: Used to annotate the sequences reconstructed if specified using the '-a' argument.
 For more information, please see the [original website](https://ncbi.github.io/igblast/) and [license](https://ncbi.github.io/igblast/dev/copyright.html).
 It is included (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast].
 * IMGT reference sequences: IG and TCR gene sequences provided by The International Immunogenetics Information System -(IMGT)[https://www.imgt.org], (license)[https://imgt.org/#termsofuse])- are downloaded from their (webpage)[https://www.imgt.org/vquest/refseqh.html#VQUEST] and processed using IgBLAST's "edit_imgt_file.pl" and "makeblastdb" functions.
 The use of these reference sequences can be specified using the '-aa' argument.
 These sequences are provided (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db].
 * OGRDB reference sequences: IG sequences provided by the Open Germline Receptor Database -(OGRDB)[https://ogrdb.airr-community.org], (license)[https://ogrdb.airr-community.org/render_page/licensing_statement.html]- are downloaded from their (webpage)[https://ogrdb.airr-community.org/germline_sets] and processed using custom scripts and IgBLAST's "makeblastdb" function.
 The use of these reference sequences can be specified using the '-aa' argument.
 These sequences are provided (here)[https://github.com/nadeulab/IgCaller/tree/main/IgCaller_reference_files/igblast/db].

-### Citation

-If you use IgCaller, please cite:

-Nadeu, F., Mas-de-les-Valls, R., Navarro, A. et al. IgCaller for reconstructing immunoglobulin gene rearrangements and oncogenic translocations from whole-genome sequencing in lymphoid neoplasms.
-Nature Communications 11, 3390 (2020). https://doi.org/10.1038/s41467-020-17095-7.

-### Contact

-Bugs, comments and improvements can be submitted as GitHub [issues](https://github.com/nadeulab/IgCaller/issues) or directly to *nadeu@recerca.clinic.cat*.
-If running into any bugs or issues, please share a reproducible example.

 ### Releases
 * v2.0: